olga-perederieieva/TAsK/README.md

 ```<UseP2PShPathWithRandomReturn>: {} ```

-If any non-empty value is specified, then randomised flow update strategy is used
+If any non-empty value is specified, then the randomised flow update strategy is used
 where probability of calculating a point-to-point shortest path depends on the iteration number.
 This option works only with path-based algorithms and is ignored if an algorithm
 from a different group is used.

 ```<FIXED_PROBABILITY>: {}```

 Probability of calculating a point-to-point shortest path.
-Possible values: any real number in interval (0, 1].
+Possible values: any real number in the interval (0, 1].
 This option is ignored if field <UseP2PShPathWithRandomReturn> has empty value.